ealexhaywood/Trie-This-Challenge/INSTRUCTIONS.md

 # Alex's Java Trie Implementation
 This is a trie implementation in Java.
+It's a command line app that gives the user options to add, contains, or search the trie.

 ### Build Requirements
 In order to build and run this program, you will need an installation of: